DeanLeong/unit-3/README.md

 ## Project 3

-We'll give more details as we get closer to the project, but you will receive a design from UX to build a full-stack app around.
+We'll give more details as we get closer to the project, but you will be building a full-stack app.
 The required technologies will be:

 - React
 - React Router